hunter-koppen/FlexDatePicker/README.md

 - Disable days in the picker itself (e.g. only future days)
 - Date ranges

+It also takes all the date formatting and language from the Mendix session and validation messages on the input also work correctly.

 ## Usage
 Simply drag the widget on a page with a date attribute and attach it to the widget